-Students who wish to pursue employment or studies in the areas of media law and policy at the University of North Carolina have a number of options available for financial support, including scholarships, employment assistance, and summer grants.
+Students who wish to pursue employment or studies in the areas of media law and policy at the University of North Carolina have a number of options available for financial support, including scholarships, writing competitions, employment assistance, and summer grants.

-In addition to the standard financial aid packages available to students at each school, the following scholarships are open to students with an interest media law and policy:
+In addition to the general financial aid packages available to students at each school, the following scholarships are open to students with an interest media law and policy:

 - Beverly Cooper Moore Scholarships provide up to $20,000 per year to doctoral and master’s students at the School of Media and Journalism.

 - Wade and Sandy Hargrove Media Law and Policy Fund provides approximately $5,000 per year to students at the School of Law who have an interest in communications law.